 Before the draft, the Spurs approached the Nets with a proposal: they would take on Vince Carter's contract in return for Fabricio Oberto and Bruce Bowen (both with easy buyouts) as well as Kurt Thomas and Roger Mason Jr. They also wanted the Nets' first round pick at #11.
 The Nets countered by saying they would be willing to do the deal but wanted the draft rights to Tiago Splitter, the 7-footer who was this year's MVP in the Spanish League.
 The Spurs balked and turned to the Bucks and Jefferson.
 As the #11 pick approached, Terrence Williams and Gerald Henderson Jr. thought they knew where they were headed last June 25.
 Henderson, the Duke SG, was convinced he was going to the Nets and TWill thought he was headed for Charlotte one pick later.
 So convinced that Henderson told the media after being picked at #12 that he had been told that the Nets were going to take him.
 TWill had even mentioned the Charlotte Bobcats in a radio program a couple of days before the draft.
 Why the Nets went in the opposite direction has never been explained, but the trade of Vince Carter and Anderson for Lee, Rafer Alston and Tony Battie may have been a big part of it.
 It's been speculated that Nets thought Williams could fill more of the roles they lost with the departure of Carter, most importantly as a passer, not a Henderson strength.

 From the lottery on, everyone sorta knew the Nets were going to take Derrick Favors at #3, the youngest player chosen in the Draft since Kevin Durant in 2007.
 The only mystery was who would the Nets take at #27 (the Dallas pick from the Jason Kidd trade) and #31 (the Nets' own pick).
 A kid from Glen Falls, NY, worked out for the Nets early in the off-season, wanting a promise before he declared for the draft.
 But Thorn stopped giving out promises after Zoran Planinic (see above) and so Jimmer Fredette returned to Brigham Young.
 The Nets had their eye on two players: Craig Brackins, the 6'10" combo forward out of Iowa State, and Eric Bledsoe, John Wall's back up at Kentucky.
 But things didn't work out that way.
 Bledsoe was gone by #18 and Brackins by #21.
 So the Nets went to Plan B. Damion James had been listed as high as #12 in one of the final mock drafts and most had him going in the teens, but the Texas senior dropped.
 So the Nets called Atlanta and offered the #27 pick and #31 pick for the #24.
 As fans watched unaware, the Hawks took James for the Nets.
 By the time #27 had rolled around and the Hawks took Jordan Crawford news of the trade had leaked out.
 The Hawks then turned around and sold the #31 pick to the Thunder for "cash considerations", presumably $3 million.
 They then had the Nets take a player, German 7-footer Tibor Pleiss, for them.
 And the deal was done.
-In the second round, the Nets had their eye on several players, including Brian Zoubek and Ben Uzoh, and considered pulling the trigger on purchasing a late second rounder.
-Instead, they didn't have to.
+In the second round, the Nets had discussed buying a pick to take Lance Stephenson, but Stephenson's checkered (to be kind) history at Lincoln High School dissuaded them.
+Also in the mix for that purchased pick: Brian Zoubek and Ben Uzoh.
+They didn't have to.
+Both went undrafted and were signed to non-guaranteed deals.
+Zoubek, troubled by a bad back, retired from the sport.
+Uzoh made the team.

 So here we are again, waiting to see what happens when Trader Billy starts hitting numbers in his cell phone.
 Best of Luck.